various dog breeds

 Park Personality:

-Border Collies are renowned worldwide for their exceptional intelligence, boundless energy levels, sharp alertness, and incredible trainability.
-They truly thrive on mental and physical stimulation; a walk in the park is just the beginning for these clever canines!
+Border Collies are known for their intelligence, energy, alertness and trainability.
+They need both mental and physical work, so a walk in the park is only the start for them.

 Ideal Park Visit: